Amended on February 4, 2015

 1. Review of the university endowment fund’s annual budget estimate.

 2. Performance assessment of the income and expenditure, and the use of the university endowment fund.

 3. Review of the annual financial plan and annual investment plan.

-the revenue and expenditure management of self-generated income, in accordance with the provisions of Article 13, Paragraph 2.
+4. Review of the revenue and expenditure management of self-generated income, in accordance with the provisions of Article 13, Paragraph 2.